Domestic terms and conditions

 5. Moving Home

 5.1 If you are moving house you must tell us at least 2 working days before the day you move.
 If you do this your contract will end on the date that you move out.
-If you do not do this, this contract will continue until 2 working days after you advise us you are no longer responsible for the energy account at the property or when we are notified of another owner or occupier taking over the property or becoming responsible for the energy account.
+If you do not do this, your contract will continue until 2 working days after you advise us you are no longer responsible for the energy account at the property or when we are notified of another owner or occupier taking over the property or becoming responsible for the energy account.
 If you have a green deal you will be responsible for all green deal charges due until the day you move out.

 5.2 If you do not have a smart or prepayment meter, you must also give us a final meter reading on the day that you move out.
 This will be used to calculate your final bill.